njmcmil/mini-banking-application/README.md

 # mini-banking-application
 Review of C++ OOP &amp; Pointers

-Very basic application for C++ review on classes and pointers
+Very basic application for C++ review on classes and pointers and coding practices